Sweet Salt, Sugar and the New World

-There were ‘sweet’ courses in prior years, but they would have been eaten in between other courses, not as a unique dish, as is uniquely suggested by one of the fathers of French cuisine, ‘La Varenne‘.
+There were ‘sweet’ courses in prior years, but they would have been eaten in between other courses, not as a unique dish, as is suggested by one of the fathers of French cuisine, ‘La Varenne‘.
 France can lay claim to have created (or at least lay the groundwork for) what we know as ‘dessert’ in Europe in the 1600’s, a unique sweet course often served at the end of a meal (see article 3).

 READ MORE :